parski/base64encode/README.md

 I know that there are base64 functions in Foundation and even a base64 utility in OS X but I wanted to implement the juicy part of radix 64 encoding myself.
 These kinds of concepts are easier for me to understand if I implement them from scratch.

-I\ve re-implemented the logic to use lower level operations.
+I've re-implemented the logic to use lower level operations.
 I wanted to see how bit manipulation worked in Swift and I found out it works just as you'd expect if you've ever done bitwise logic in any C-like language.
-Here are benchmarks from testing on a larger (?) image:
+Here are benchmarks (in seconds) from testing on a larger (?) image:
 ```
 String version took 11.3489139676094
 Binary version took 1.38903999328613